 Also, I believe at its core all should have access to the study of Scripture.
 I would simply remind us that God has given some as apostles, some as prophets, some as evangelists, some as shepherds and teachers . . .
 (Eph 4:11).

 The Hugenot Wars and Thirty Year’s War saw millions of people perish (both Rome and Protestants are to be implicated in the evils of these wars).
 Not only that, but much of Protestant Christianity got wrapped up in colonialism.
 As western empires looked to expand their power into “new” lands, institutionalized Protestantism of the west was able to develop its own horizons.
 With such, we have the tragic realities of how Africans, Native Americans and the like were treated, many times in the name of Christ.
-Even more, in recent decades, the Protestant-evangelical church has found itself lagging behind (or worse!) in the defending the rights for African-Americans and women.
+Even more, in recent decades, the Protestant-evangelical church has found itself lagging behind (or worse!) in defending the rights for African-Americans, women and other groups.

 Part of our ugly Protestant history also includes our treatment of Roman Catholics.
 There have been plenty of Protestants and evangelicals who have marked out Rome as the Beast of Revelation and the Pope as the anti-christ.
 I remember when all Catholics used to be considered “unsaved.”
 Our disdain for this group is appalling.
 Thankfully much has changed these days (though there is still much work to be done).

-In all, if we are honest, we have to admit the Reformation and it’s legacy is a mixed bag of good, bad and ugly.
-To deny such is, I believe, to deny history.
+In all, if we are honest, we must admit the Reformation and it’s legacy is a mixed bag of good, bad and ugly.
+To deny such is, I believe, to deny actual history.

 I am grateful to God for his mercy in the midst of our own brokenness and my hope is that the way toward healing and reconciliation is continually paved.